-Just before the Summer, lifeinitaly dedicated an article to the Borghi più Belli d'Italia, a national association supported by ANCI, the Associazione Nazionale Comuni Italiani (the National Association of Italy's Municipalities), created to promote tourism in Italy's smaller, yet highly characteristic towns and villages.
+Here at lifeinitaly we have already dedicated an article to the Borghi più Belli d’Italia, a national association supported by ANCI, the Associazione Nazionale Comuni Italiani (the National Association of Italy’s Municipalities), created to promote tourism in Italy’s smaller, yet highly characteristic towns and villages.

 The association has been working also with Italy’s national tv, RAI, to elect every year the “Borgo dei Borghi,” the fairest of all among Italy’s quaintest boroughs.
 The winner is usually elected on Easter Sunday, during the popular art and nature’s show “Alle Falde del Kilimanjaro,” a staple of RAI 3’s schedule.
 The choice is made among 20 small towns and villages part of the Borghi più Belli d’Italia’s list, voted by the public as well as a special jury.